vivien/i3blocks/README.md

 ## SEE ALSO

-The development of i3blocks takes place at https://github.com/vivien/i3blocks
+The development of i3blocks takes place on [Github](https://github.com/vivien/i3blocks).

 i3(1), i3bar(1), i3status(1)